Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

 A du Val singularity arises when a two-cycle shrinks to zero volume, whose condition \eqref{wallalpha} is linear in the \K parameters $\talpha_j$.
 This implies that the volume of a compact two-cycle depends linearly on $\talpha_j$.
 This linearity can be numerically verified by the integration of $\omega_I/2\pi$ over $\bfV$ in the relevant domain where the variables $x,y,z$ in the cubic surface \eqref{cubic_eqn} are real.
 Starting from this observation, we can make some statements about the volumes of the cycle.

 Assuming that the volumes of compact two-cycles are linear in $\talpha_j$, the configurations of the walls in \eqref{wall}, along with the normalization in \eqref{Fibervolume} uniquely determine the volumes of the cycles.
 Given a point $\talpha_j$ of the \K moduli space, the volumes of the two-cycles $\bfV$ and $\bfD_j$ ($j=1,2,3,4$) are equal to twice the distance from this point to the corresponding walls, as illustrated in Figure \ref{fig:dis_wall}.
 The factor of two arises from the length of a root $r\in \sfR(D_4)$.
-Since the walls can be identified with the set of reflection hyperplanes for the affine $ D_4$ Weyl group, the set of volumes agrees with the concept of the basis for the affine root system ${D}_4$ \cite[Chapter 1]{macdonald2003affine}.
+Since these walls can be identified with reflection hyperplanes associated with the affine $D_4$ Weyl group, the set of the volumes defines a basis $(e^0,\ldots,e^4)$ of the affine $D_4$ root system.
+Given a point $\boldsymbol{\alpha}$ in the Weyl alcove, the volume corresponding to each basis vector $e^i$ is computed as the inner product $e^i \cdot \boldsymbol{\alpha}$; see \cite[Chapter 1.2]{macdonald2003affine} for further details.

 This identification immediately indicates a wall-crossing phenomenon of the volume functions in the \K moduli space.
 Whenever the $\talpha_j$ parameters cross the wall defined by the vanishing loci of an affine root $r$, the basis of roots is transformed by the Weyl reflection $s_{r}$.